PrinceJava/DhruboAlgo/README.md

 and create a `PUSH` request after any updates to have the most updated version in Git.

-4. Adding claims - One of the initial goals of the projects was to add authorizations insde the JWT token.
+4. Adding claims - One of the initial goals of the projects was to add authorizations inside the JWT token.
    These Authorizations would be the Authorization for Access after Authentication was completed.
 Figuring out the correct way to add inside the UserDetails class "Granted Authorities" variable was challenging.
    We started with 1 to 1 relationship for User <> Role and added the single Role to the Granted Authorities list, but when we wanted to add ManyToMany connection, we had to take a loop (for each Role assigned to user) and add it to a list.
    Once the JWT Token was initiated we could pull ROLE from the token inside claims.
 With the scope of this project, we went with a more bare metal approach and utilized